doubleoevan/bookkeeper/README.md

 - [ ] Add and co-locate mocha tests with components and modules
 - [ ] Implement pagination for parsing "likes" responses
 - [ ] Extend the platform to support "shares"
+- [x] Embed Google Ads
+- [ ] Redirect to https for SEO
 - [ ] Extend the platform to support twitter "likes" and "shares"
+- [ ] Launch a React Native version for ios
+- [ ] Launch a React Native version for android